FShinoda/FShinoda/README.md

 </table>
 -->
 <div align="center">
-  See my ⭐<a href="https://github.com/FShinoda?tab=stars">Stars section</a> to a more organized repos view!
+  See my ⭐<a href="https://github.com/FShinoda?tab=stars">Stars section</a> for a more organized repos view!
 </div>